 - Isn’t as breathable as other fabrics.

 Reducing bodily moisture, cotton allows your skin to breath freely, especially when on the move.
-It’s easy to find on the high street and pretty much is consisted within most your clothes.
-From denim jeans to t-shirts, there will be some sort of cotton fibre hidden in there.
+It’s easy to find on the high street and is involved in pretty much most of your clothes.
+From denim jeans to T-shirts, there will be some sort of cotton fibre hidden in there.
 From the advantages of being completely breathable, seersucker cotton doesn’t loose shape.
-So no matter how many washes you have to pop your t-shirt through, it wouldn’t begin draping in the wrong places anytime soon.
-It’s the go-to fabric to get investing into at the start of every summer season – especially for your basics.
+So no matter how many washes you have to pop your T-shirt through, it won’t begin draping in the wrong places anytime soon.
+It’s the go-to fabric to get investing in at the start of every summer season, especially for your basics.

-Every perfect fabric must have it’s downfalls.
+Every perfect fabric must have its downfalls.
 Cotton needs looking after, and for that, once it creases and wrinkles, it creases and wrinkles.
 We don’t mean this is a ‘wear until it falls out’ job, but, we can promise if you do try that, don’t expect the creases to fall out on their own.
-If that isn’t bad enough, cotton reacts to sweat, hydrogen fibres react, leaving creases and wrinkles after washes.
-For that, wash your cotton carefully and they will last you day in, day out.
+If that isn’t bad enough, cotton reacts to sweat.
+Wash your cotton carefully and it will last you day in, day out.

 How to Wear Seersucker Cotton in the Summer

-As we said, cotton can be found pretty much anywhere, so building an outfit isn’t much of a headache – especially in the morning rush.
-When opting for cotton you can easily go for the basic t-shirt and seersucker trousers, allowing you to play around with additional detailing on the shoes.
-Or if you are in need for a smarter look, you can always opt for a seersucker shirt or blazer.
-Seersucker cotton can easily be layered for transitional dressing while also worn alone timelessly.
+As we said, cotton can be found pretty much anywhere, so building an outfit isn’t much of a headache (especially in the morning rush).
+When opting for cotton, you can easily go for the basic T-shirt and seersucker trousers, allowing you to play around with additional detailing on the shoes.
+Or, if you are in need of a smarter look, you can always opt for a seersucker shirt or blazer.
+Seersucker cotton can easily be layered for transitional dressing while it can also worn alone timelessly.

-So for when you are in need of a quick fix for the morning rush – opt for seersucker cotton, effortlessly building a casual look which can work for office and weekend.
+So, for when you are in need of a quick fix for the morning rush, opt for seersucker cotton, effortlessly building a casual look which can work for office and weekend.
 Go for a plain trouser or jean, finished with a pair of smart shoes.
-Going for a simple trouser allows you to play around with detail on the shoes without the clash.
 Completely modernised for this season, seersucker can take you through the summer months from day to night.